 Various factors could change our major airline partners' long-term strategy in using regional aircraft to support their network objectives.
 Such changes could result in a reduction in the number of regional aircraft our major airline partners operate in the future.
 If our major airline partners' future strategies include a material reduction in regional aircraft generally or for specific aircraft types, such as 50-seat regional aircraft, the resulting decrease in demand in the aircraft we operate could have a material negative impact on our business and financial condition.
+Additionally, future developments of electric-powered aircraft designed to operate on routes typically served by regional aircraft could impact our major airline partners' strategy and result in a reduction of demand or increase our capital expenditures and could have a material negative impact on our business and financial condition.

-Due, in part, to the dynamic nature of the airline industry, major airlines may also make other strategic changes such as changing or consolidating hub locations.
+Due, in part, to the dynamic nature of the airline industry, major airlines may also make other strategic changes, such as changing or consolidating hub locations.
 If our major airline partners were to make changes such as these in their strategy and operations, our operations and financial results could be adversely impacted.